BoatemaaMarie/SerenitySkins/README.md

 # SerenitySkins

-_**Serenity Sking Spa ** Serenity Skin Spa's websites allows customers to signup with a profile and manage their services and make appointments._
+_**Serenity Sking Spa ** Serenity Skin Spa is a where all your beauty dreams come true.
+We specialize in meical massages facials, botox and many other services ._

 <br>